louisbichard/notes/Revision/lecture_notes/week3-entrepreneurialbehaviour.md

 * Someone creative
 * Destroys market through production of something new
 * Can only be an entrepreneur in an economically stable environment
+* Entrepreneurs are innovators, people who come up with ideas and embody those ideas in high growth companies
+* Defines two types:
+	* Innovative: entrepreneurs as those who disrupt current zeitgeists and ways of thinking
+	* Replicative: Those who steal others ideas and create small business
+* Makes similarities between entrepreneurs and warlords
+* Innovation is almost forced through the system
+*

 ###Kirzner